 Milking claws need to be submerged in a bucket of disinfectant water again and a series of steps to clean the equipment follows.

 - Procedure to prevent bacterial contamination during bottling of milk

 This is another procedure that can be quite long and detailed with a lot of emphasis on risk.
 Employees can be a great risk to an operation and it is important to write your SSOP procedures so they become a tool to achieve excellence.
 Make sure you instruct them to wash their hands appropriately, to always wear clean, freshly laundered clothing and to take measures to keep long hair out of the way by wearing a hairnet.
 Instruct them on good hygiene measures.
 Performing certain tasks before coming in to do milk bottling are high risk.
-The bottling crew must not handle chickens, chicken feed, eggs, meat or milk cows before coming in to perform their duties.
+The bottling crew must not handle chickens, chicken feed, eggs or meat before coming in to perform their duties.
 They should always arrive wearing clean, freshly laundered clothes and don the appropriate boots, coats, hairnet and gloves.

 - Procedure to clean up after bottling

 Equipment have to be properly sanitised.
 Include instructions on how to disassemble certain equipment.
 Remember to include brief instructions on how to operate certain equipment, like the bottle washer for example.
 Include instructions for what to do with the coats and boots when the work is done.